fabricjs/fabric.js/CONTRIBUTING.md

 ### ✅ Guidelines

 - **Be patient** \
   Sometimes it takes time to get back to you.
-Someone eventually will come back at you.
-Having a small and concise and super clear change will make maintainers more prone to handle it quickly.
+Someone eventually will.
+Having a small, concise and super clear change will make maintainers more prone to handle it quickly.
 - **Code Style** \
   Fabric uses [`prettier`][prettier] to format files and [`eslint`][eslint] for linting (`npm run lint -- --fix`).\
   To enjoy a seamless dev experience add the [`Prettier - Code formatter`][prettier_extension] extension via the extensions toolbar in VSCode.